-SUMMARY: Sadly, you?re likely to spend more time doing battle with Heavy Armor?s atrocious Kinect controls than with enemy mechs.
+Sadly, you’re likely to spend more time doing battle with Heavy Armor’s atrocious Kinect controls than with enemy mechs.

 |Steel Battalion: Heavy Armor is available on .
 Primary version reviewed was for .
 Review code was provided by for the benefit of this review.
 EGM reviews games on a scale of one to five stars.|